The following information is prepared primarily as a planning guide for the first year premedical student.

 The Undergraduate Major:

 Feel free to develop any major area of interest, while recognizing that medical schools are most concerned with the quality of work accomplished.
+All premedical students must take the courses that are required by the individual medical schools to which they will apply, and in addition, all premedical students must master the material that is tested on the MCAT.
 One should keep in mind, however, that medicine is taught as a scientific discipline, and prospective medical students must prove that they have ability in science, especially the life sciences.
 Therefore, students who major in a discipline outside of the sciences will face fewer challenges in their medical school basic science courses if they take additional advanced biology or chemistry courses (please consult the premed advisor about appropriate strategies).

 Applicants to medical school must take the MCAT, the nationally administered admissions test.
 This is normally done at the end of the third academic year.
 Because biology, chemistry, and physics serve as the backbone of this exam, students should complete (or be currently enrolled in the final semester of) all of the required biology, chemistry and physics by that time.